brandur/sorg/content/drafts/ruby-memory.md

-The parent would get a chance to finish churning objects as part of its initialization, then take the objects that are still living and move them into slots on a minimal set of pages that will likely be stable over lengthy periods of time.
+The parent would get a chance to finish churning objects as part of its initialization, then take the objects that are still living and move them into slots on a minimal set of pages that are likely to be stable for a long time.
 Forked workers can share memory with their parent for longer.

 !fig src="/assets/ruby-memory/compaction.svg" caption="A fragmented heap before and after GC compaction."

 For anyone running big Ruby installations (GitHub, Heroku, or like we are at Stripe), this is _really_ exciting work.
-Even deploying to high-memory instances, memory is always the limiting factor on the number of workers that we can run.
-GC compaction has the potential to turn this around, and let us run more workers per box with little in the way of downside.
+Even deploying to high-memory instances, memory is still usually the limiting resource on the number of runnable workers.
+GC compaction has the potential to shave off a big chunk of the memory that every worker needs.
+With the savings we can run more workers per box and fewer total boxes -- quite simply, the fleet is immediately cheaper to run.

 [1] `malloc`'s bookkeeping is compensated for so that we can keep a heap page fitting nicely into a multiple of OS